-To remove the impeller (2), tap the vanes in counterclockwise direction (when facing the impeller) with a block of wood or soft-faced mallet.
-Be careful not to damage the impeller.
-When the impeller breaks loose, unscrew it from the shaft.
+Unscrew the impeller in counterclockwise direction (when facing the impeller).
 Use caution when removing the impeller; tension on the shaft seal spring will be released as the impeller is unscrewed.
 Inspect the impeller and replace if cracked or badly worn.

 Slide the impeller adjusting shims (22) off the impeller shaft (44).
 Tie and tag the shims or measure and record their thickness for ease of reassembly.